portalsemporteiras/portalsemporteiras.github.io/nos-por-nos/novella-en.md

 **The Secret of the Mountain** accompanies Sabrina through a journey of revelations and challenges during the week of celebrations of St. Rita, the patron saint of the neighborhood of Souzas.

+**TRIGGER WARNING: This narrative approaches themes of domestic violence and child abuse.**

 Listen to the 6 chapters here: